Prof. Karen Maex has been appointed Rector Magnificus of the University of Amsterdam as from 1 June 2016.

 In 1989 Maex was appointed university lecturer at KU Leuven, and subsequently as senior university lecturer in 1998, where for many years she taught the Master's course in Material Physics for Nanoelectronics and shared responsibility for the Bachelor's course in Semiconductor Physics.
 From 1999 until 2005 she was also affiliated with the University of Pavia, in Italy, as a guest lecturer in the European Master's in Material Science.
 In 2001 Maex was appointed to a professorship at the KU and in 2002 became programme director of its international Erasmus Mundus Master's programme in Nanosciences and Nanotechnology, which was set up under her initiative.
 In 2003 she was promoted to full professor.

 After obtaining her doctorate in 1987, Karen Maex took an appointment as research director of the Research Foundation – Flanders (FWO) and conducted groundbreaking research into the use of nanotechnology in electronics at the IMEC (Interuniversity Micro-Electronics Centre).
 From 1996 she held various positions at the IMEC, including as the programme director of different divisions.
 In 2002 she became a member of KU Leuven's Research Council.
-As author and co-author of more than 250 publications, Maex has been a significant contributor to work at KU Leuven on material properties in micro and nano structures, in which she has also supervised (and co-supervised) numerous doctoral researchers.
+As author and co-author of various scientific publications, Maex has been a significant contributor to work at KU Leuven on material properties in micro and nano structures, in which she has also supervised (and co-supervised) numerous doctoral researchers.

 Policy and advisory work